AndyBitz/rust-on-android/readme.md

 6. Allow execution: `chmod 750 /system/rust-on-android`.
 7. Execute: `./system/rust-on-android`.
 And you are done.

-> I used `/system` but any folder will to fine, as long as it allows execution and is writeable.
+> I used `/system` but any folder will do fine, as long as it allows execution and is writeable.

 ## Why